See your account history

 - Click the Columns drop-down menu.

 - Select Modify columns.

-- In the "Select metrics" list, click Change history.
+- Under "Select metrics," click Change history.
 A list of available columns is displayed.

 - Click Add for each column you want in your table.